-&lt;sup>2 The completion of a two-semester sequence of MTH 151-152, MTH 151-157 or MTH 163-271 is strongly recommended.
+2 The completion of a two-semester sequence of MTH 151-152, ATH 151-157 or MTH 163-271 is strongly recommended.
 If planning on transfer, contact four-year institution for requirements.
 If planning on transfer, contact four-year institution for requirements.

-&lt;sup>3 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
+3 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
 A two-semester sequence of the same course is strongly recommended.
 If planning on transfer, contact four-year institution for requirements.

-A Natural Science elective must include a two-semester sequence of BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202.
+4 Natural Science elective must include a two-semester sequence of BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202.
 If planning on transfer, contact four-year institution for requirements.